rusterx/kcss/README.md

 # kcss
-one key install shadowsocks and kcptun
+One key install shadowsocks and kcptun.
+This script apply to `centos 6.x 64bit`.
+Please note it.